meaow-stack/amazon/README.md

 - 🤖 **Recommendations System** *(Optional ML Integration)*
   - Personalized product suggestions with fallback randomizer logic.

+ -   **ChatBot Using AI** *(Plan in progress)
+ -   Using Ai to built a chatbot in the website where user can questions and get answers about there queries.

 - 🌙 **Dark Mode Design**
   - Fully responsive layout with a modern **dark theme** for enhanced UX.